Andre-L-Melo/R_Language-Data_Analytics/Customer_Churn_Analytics/Readme.md

 ```
 Ok, now we can check how our categorical variables are distributed.

 Why can't we use a graphical approach?
-Actually, we can!
+We can!

-We will use the package *ggplot2*.
+We will use the package ggplot2.
 Four categorical variables are going to be represented in a bar chart.
 These are: Gender, SeniorCitizen, Partner and Dependents.
 In this case, to create the bar chart, we will use a percentual value for coordinate "y" given by dividing a specific category total by the total amount of observed values.

 ``` r
 # GENDER: